dschoorl/playlists/README.md

 The program works for me, because I know how to handle and run it.
 I tried to explain setup and running as good as possible, so that it can work for you too.
 It took me 65 hours to write the first version that was feature complete for my purposes, which gives me a return on investment of 4 years.
 I consider that to be pretty good.
 Meanwhile, I learned a few new things.
-I introduced myself to ElasticSearch, my first usage of a NoSQL-database, but also JSoup and Spotify-web-api to name a few smaller frameworks that were new to me.
+I introduced myself to ElasticSearch, my first usage of a NoSQL-database and Kotlin, but also JSoup and Spotify-web-api to name a few smaller frameworks that were new to me.

 I will continue to support this project.
 My original goal was to use this project as a playground for new technologies, but recently I am trying to find a balance between productivity and experimenting with new technologies.
-As a result I switched back from Kotlin to Java 17.
+As a result I switched back from Kotlin to Java 17 and from ElasticSearch to MariaDb.

 I would like to add a Web GUI to improve the user experience.
-This will probably be a Javascript framework like Angular or React.
+This will probably use a Javascript framework like Angular or React.

 I have some additional ideas to add to the program, more in the area of functional requirements, like
 1. Improve the algorithm that detects if a song is already in a playlist or not